Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 Rhode Island Court of Trials records

-record of public service would surely have been fined or whipped for contempt and might have spent time in jail.
+public service would surely have been fined or whipped for contempt and might have spent time in jail.

 Herodias did not appear; Porter claimed she was ill, and the court generously delayed her case until October.
 She may well